ippc/ippcdj/readme.md

             - FaoPlantProtectionOfficers
             - FrameworkforStandards

 - Fix media upload button not displaying in Firefox (is it dependent on Flash?
 If so, get rid of this dependency.)
+Or use new file upload app.
 - Sitemap
 - [Calendar](https://github.com/shurik/mezzanine.calendar)
 - Forums